Ice Climbing & Winter Mountaineering in Rocky Mountain National Park

 Overview

-For more advanced climbers and skiers, this venue boasts some of the most dramatic terrain in the lower 48.
-Climbing routes such as Alexander’s Chimney (III, WI4 M4) or Kiener’s Route (IV, 5.4 Mod.
-Snow) gifts climbers with awe-inspiring views and unparalleled wintry adventures.
+For more advanced climbers and skiers, the park boasts some of the most dramatic terrain in the lower 48.
+Climbing routes such as Alexander’s Chimney (III, WI4 M4) or Kiener’s Route on Longs Peak (IV, 5.4 Mod.
+Snow) offer climbers awe-inspiring views and unparalleled wintry adventures.
 Experienced skiers also have dozens of spectacular ski descents at their ski tips, such as the must-do Dragontail Couloir, which offers steep skiing in a couloir impossibly splitting an alpine rock tower.

-Our winter offerings include winter mountaineering courses, private & public ice/ski programs, and AIARE avalanche courses.
+Our winter offerings include our 5-day Winter Mountaineering Course and Private Guided Winter Climbing.
 With a wealth of experience from our guides, we have the ability to operate in several different locations to adapt to weather and avalanche conditions to ensure the most effective and safest programs.
-With such diverse terrain, a complex snowpack, and variable conditions the CO Front Range proves to be one of the best teaching venues anywhere.
+With such diverse terrain, complex snowpack, and variable conditions, the Front Range of Colorado proves to be one of the best teaching venues anywhere.

 The East Longs Peak Cirque including the Diamond, front and center, in spring conditions.
 Zach Lovell.